Nandakishore695/Basic-React-Example-For-Beginner/README.md

 | Entire page Re-renders when click occur  | Re-renders only the changes parts efficiently |
 | Suitable for static websites and simple applications  | Optimized for faster rendering |

+**Difference between state and props?**
+- State refers to the internal data of a component that can change over time, while props are used to pass data between components.

+**What is Reconciliation?**
+- The algorithm react is used to diff one tree with another to determine which parts need to be changed.

 **What is a state in react?**
-- In React, 'state' refers to the data that a component keeps track of and can change during its lifecycle.
-Whenever the state object changes, the component re-renders to reflect the updated state in the user interface.
+- State refers to the internal data of a component that can change over time.
-- In contrast, a 'stateless' component, also known as a functional component, doesn't manage its state.
-On the other hand, a 'stateful' component, often a class component, manages its state

 ```
 import React, { useState } from "react";